Master of Public Health (MPH)

 Examine the links between diet, nutrition, and communities.

-Public Health Practice (Executive)
+Executive Program in Public Health Practice (Working Professionals)

 Offers working professionals the opportunity to understand, assess, and manage population health in public health, health care, and human services settings.